 Play Ball: Whatever your sport, there's a team to root for.
 Dallas has professional teams playing baseball, football, basketball (men’s and women’s), soccer and hockey.
 Tours at AT&T Stadium, home to the five-time Super Bowl champion Dallas Cowboys, get you closer than even the best seats and offer excursions onto the field and inside the locker room.

-Shop like a Ewing: Dallas's oil-rich families still shop at the original Neiman-Marcus in downtown Dallas, but that isn't the only high-end shopping in town.
+Shop like a Ewing: Dallas's oil-rich families still shop at the original Neiman-Marcus in downtown Dallas, but that isn't the only high-end shopping in town for Dallas hotel guests.
 At Northpark Center, take a break from gazing at the store windows to admire the art displayed throughout the mall, with works from such artists as Andy Warhol and Frank Stella.
 Or skip the malls and head to the Knox-Henderson neighborhood for unique vintage shops and boutiques.